framely/community/docs/guide/build-provider.md

 # Build a simple provider

-On OpenCUI, a provider serves as a backend stub to actual backend implementation of the service.
-Most providers are external, meaning the backend is developed and deployed elsewhere in related but separated effort.
-However, there is an OpenCUI-hosted provider called [PostgREST provider](../reference/providers/postgrest.md), which allows you to use PostgreSQL as data storage and implement API functions using SQL on OpenCUI platform.
-OpenCUI will make these functions available to your chatbot and back office through a RESTful gateway called PostgREST.
+On OpenCUI, a provider serves as a backend stub to the actual backend implementation of the service.
+Most providers are external, meaning that the backend is developed and deployed elsewhere as a related but separate effort.
+However, the PostgreSQL provider is hosted on OpenCUI.
+It allows you to use PostgreSQL as a data storage and implement API functions using SQL on the OpenCUI platform.
+OpenCUI will make these functions available to your chatbot and back office via RESTful APIs.

-To develop a backend using a database and expose functionalities through RESTful APIs, we need to address several issues conceptually:
-- At the schema level, we need to determine the necessary tables, their schemas, and types for each column.
-We may also need to define PostgreSQL composite types as return types for SQL functions.
-- At the business logic level, we need to decide on the functionalities we want to expose and determine how to implement them.
-- On the admin side, we need to consider how the owner can manipulate the data hosted in the database, including typical CRUD operations.

-On OpenCUI, you can declare a frame, or build-defined composite type as basis for table, and add storage annotation to this type so that OpenCUI knows how you want to create table.
-You can use backoffice annotation to control how data are manipulated in admin tool.
+On OpenCUI, you can declare a frame as basis for table, and add storage annotation to this type so that OpenCUI knows how you want to create table based on this frame.
+You can use backoffice annotation to control how data are manipulated in backoffice.
 Furthermore, you can implement functions using SQL, and OpenCUI will turn them into stored procedures and expose them via RESTful automatically.
-Let's see how we can build a PostgREST provider.
+Let's see how we can build a PostgreSQL provider.

-In the previous guide, we showed you how to build an hours module including declaring a service and building CUI.
-In this guide, we will show you how to develop a provider for that service using a PostgREST provider.
+In the previous guide, you learned how to use a cloned PostgreSQL provider in conjunction with "hour" module to answer questions on business hours.
+In this guide, we will show you how to develop such a backend for that service using a PostgreSQL provider.

 ## Before you start